 Kshirja Singh

-Photo portrait of Neuromyelitis Optica Noor-Simranjot-Singh.I am a wife, a mom to a 10-year-old girl, and an NMOSD Warrior.
+Photo portrait of Neuromyelitis Optica Noor-Simranjot-Singh.A mom to a preteen girl, and an NMOSD Warrior.

+My whole world came to a standstill.
 Doctors in India, where I live, experimented with medication on a fortnightly basis, as they were clueless about what they were dealing with.
+I was given medication for Multiple Sclerosis, epilepsy (for spasms) underwent various MRIs, and changed 3 doctors before the right line of treatment actually started.

 During the initial 4 months, I constantly thought that I would never see my daughter grow.
-I want to give a special mention to my baby girl, who is a part of me and part of my journey.
-My 9-year-old is standing strongest out of all of my family - it's so unbelievable.
-My paternal family said I wasn’t sick at all, and my husband became my caregiver.
-Even though he was going through meltdowns, he never failed to take care of me.
+I thought I would die at any time let alone ever walk again.
+But shout out to my baby girl, who is an inseparable part of my journey and helped me through distressing moments.
+She stood strongest out of all of my family - it's so unbelievable.
+My family told me I wasn’t sick at all.
+Still I was going through a lot of emotional physical mess and being confined in four walls with no information made it so much worse.

+When I read beautifully written articles from our brave and courageous warriors, they inspire me.
+There is so much you can take from them.
 I am passionate about being there for someone.
 One comment, like, or message, simply to let them know that though I don’t feel their pain and I can’t be with them on their journey, they don't need to feel isolated.
 I want to pay it forward because the support that I've received from the members of this community has truly saved my life.
+Thank you all for being there.

 Hey, I am Kshirja, and this is my journey...